Alcohol in Malaysia

 Alcohol in Malaysia refers to the consumption, industry and laws of alcohol in the Southeast Asian country of Malaysia.
 Although Malaysia is a Muslim-majority country, the country permits the selling of alcohol to non-Muslims.
 There are no nationwide alcohol bans being enforced in the country, with the exception of Kelantan and Terengganu which is only for Muslims.
 The Islamic party respects the rights of non-Muslims and non-Muslim establishments like Chinese restaurants and grocery shops are excluded from such bans.
 The federal territory of Kuala Lumpur has the highest alcohol consumption in the country, followed by the states of Sarawak in second place and Sabah in third place, according to a 2012 survey.

 Based on a report released by International Organisation of Good Templars in 2016, Malaysia has the third highest tax on alcohol worldwide at 15%, behind Norway and Singapore which are predicted to keep increasing.
 The country has an annual spending of RM2 billion on alcoholic drinks.
 Prior to the Trans-Pacific Partnership, Malaysia together with Vietnam plans to drop import tariffs on beer, whisky, and other alcoholic drinks.

 History and tradition

 Jars for the making of the traditional rice wine of tapai in Sabah.

 The tradition of brewing alcoholic drinks in Malaysia is most prominent in the island of Borneo.
-Indigenous islanders traditionally drank home-made rice wine called tuak and tapai in their communal gatherings and harvest festivals of Gawai Dayak and Kaamatan.
+Indigenous islanders traditionally drank home-made palm wine such as bahar as well as rice wine called langkau, lihing, montoku, tapai and tuak in their communal gatherings and harvest festivals of Gawai Dayak and Kaamatan.
 Alcohol consumption in the Malay Peninsula has been less common since the introduction of Islam.
 However, the production and consumption of alcohol (arak) has been a tradition since the time of Hang Tuah in the 15th century.
 In the 20th century, palm toddy was popular among the local Indian and Chinese communities.
 The Chinese also made samsu rice wine.
 The British brought their own traditional brewed alcoholic drinks, such as beer and stout.
 In the 1930, the first brewery was established in neighbouring British Singapore.